Orlando Ferrante

-Charles Orlando Ferrante (born September 24, 1932) is a former American football player and Disney Imagineer.
-He played at the University of Southern California and served two years in the U.S. Navy before playing two seasons with the Los Angeles Chargers.
+Charles Orlando Ferrante (born September 24, 1932) is an American former professional football player and Disney Imagineer.
+He played college football for the USC Trojans and served two years in the U.S. Navy before playing two seasons with the Los Angeles Chargers.

 In 1962 he joined Walt Disney Imagineering, where he worked on the 1964 New York World's Fair, contributed to the design of Disneyland Paris, and helped launch the second Disney Cruise Line in Venice, eventually becoming the company's vice president of engineering, design and production.
 In 2002 he retired after 40 years with Disney.

+On November 28, 1959, he married Lucille Melkesian (b.
+1936) in Los Angeles, California.